wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.9.2 =
+- Added more email tags for the affiliate_application_submitted_email template.

 = 2.9.1 =
 - Fixed an issue where new affiliates could not be approved when Auto WooCommerce Affiliate Account Creation addon was active.